← Back to App

 How it works

-Events are queued locally and dispatched via a background WorkManager job.
+Android: Events are queued locally and dispatched via a background WorkManager job.
 If you're offline, events queue until connectivity returns.
 Configure your Zapier webhook URL in the app's integration settings.

 Pro feature: Zapier integration requires a Pro or Pro Privacy subscription.